 - From Lane.
 The Lane the Lane Connector starts from. - To Lane.
 The Lane the Lane Connector ends at. - Allow Routes to use this Connector.
 This setting governs whether LinSig will use this Lane Connector when building Routes through the Network.
-The setting can be used to avoid LinSig building unnecessary or undesired Routes in part of the Network.

-- Default Mean Cruise Time/Speed (sec or km/hr).
+The setting can be used to avoid LinSig building unnecessary or undesired Routes in part of the Network. - Default Mean Cruise Time/Speed (sec or km/hr).
 Either the mean cruise time or speed between the downstream ends of two Lanes.
 Whichever setting is provided LinSig will calculate the other using the Lane Connector Length as defined below.
 Where Junction Exit Arms are used the Lane Connector within the Junction should be used to specify the cruise time/speed from the stop line of the Lane entering the Junction to a notional point at the exit from the Junction where the Junction Exit Arm is located.
 The Lane Connector between a Junction Exit Arm and the next Junction should specify the Cruise Speed/Time from a notional exit point at the upstream Junction to the downstream stop line. - Custom Lane Length (m).
 By default a Lane Connector will use the Lane Length of its downstream Lane.
 If necessary this setting can be used to override the Lane Length for this connector only.
+This will most often be necessary for Lane Connectors within Junctions. - Delay-based Assignment Cruise Time Weighting (s).
+When using Delay-Based Assignment, the average journey time is compared for different routes.
+This setting allows you to alter the cruise time on the connector in order that the Delay-Based Assignment will consider routes through the connector as being quicker or slower than in actuality.
+Enter a positive value to increase the cruise time by that number of seconds, or a negative value to reduce the cruise time.
+Note that this setting only affects the cruise time used during the Delay-Based Assignment process, and the modelled cruise time elsewhere will unaffected.

-This will most often be necessary for Lane Connectors within Junctions. - Bus Modelling.
+- Bus Modelling.
 When modelling buses LinSig uses two settings instead of just a Cruise Time or Speed.
 These are the mean time buses are stopped whilst using the Lane Connector and the Bus Cruise Speed on this Lane Connector. - Platoon Dispersion.
 Tick the Platoon Dispersion box to model platoon dispersion on the Lane Connector.
 A Platoon Dispersion Coefficient can also be entered but should be left at its default of 35 unless detailed site data suggests otherwise.
 For very Short Lanes, such as occur on a signal roundabout's circulatory carriageway platoon dispersion should be switched off.
 LinSig is unable to directly model platoon compression at this time; however it is often possible to allow for platoon compression on some movements by changing the Start/End Displacement on the Lane.